stateful/docs.runme.dev/docs/usage/mermaid-diagrams.md

 ### Install the VS Code extension

 Either from [this link](https://marketplace.visualstudio.com/items?itemName=bierner.markdown-mermaid) or in the VS Code extension panel, search for "Markdown Preview Mermaid Support".
+We recommend adding `bierner.markdown-mermaid` to your project's `.vscode/extensions.json` file.

 ### Put the following syntax in a Markdown block